HK-Modding-Preservation/Exaltation/CHARM_LIST.md

 Decreases nail damage by 25%.
 Uncaps nail swing speed.

-Glorified by completing the Pantheon of the Knight with NAIL bound or defeating radiant Brothers Oro and Mato.
+Glorified by completing the Pantheon of the Knight with CHARMS bound or defeating radiant Brothers Oro and Mato.

 ## Spell Twister -> Prismatic Lens